Fatal Car Accidents and Wrongful Death Claims in Albuquerque

 Schedule a free consultation with our wrongful death attorneys today to learn how our team can help you and your family after a fatal car accident.

-What Options Do I Have If I Lost a Loved One in a Car Accident?
+What Options Do I Have If I Lost a Loved One in an Albuquerque Car Accident?

 If you have lost a loved one in an auto accident due to someone else’s negligence or misconduct, our attorneys may be able to help you file a wrongful death lawsuit.
 Such a claim is generally filed by the personal representative of the victim’s estate, which could be:

 - A surviving spouse

 - An adult son or daughter

 Although the personal representative files the case and may receive a portion of the compensation (depending on their relationship to the deceased), the claim is filed for the benefit of surviving family members.
 That means the division of any compensation or award will be determined according to the priority of the relationship.
 For instance, if there is a surviving spouse but no children, all damages go to the spouse.

 Fatal Car Accident Lawyers in Albuquerque are Here to Help

 Our attorneys can help you determine who is eligible to file the claim, and we will explain how compensation resulting from a wrongful death lawsuit would be distributed to your loved one’s estate and then to family members.

 Types of Compensation After a Fatal Auto Accident